Child Trafficking

 Child Labor Trafficking

 Child labor trafficking is child abuse.
-Labor trafficking can be hidden- and occurs in diverse labor settings, both formal (large and small businesses, farms and factories) and informal (domestic labor, forced drug sales, door-to-door sales, panhandling), and can involve children of any age, race, gender or nationality.
+Labor trafficking can be hidden and can occur in diverse labor settings, both formal (large and small businesses, farms and factories) and informal (domestic labor, forced drug sales, door-to-door sales, panhandling), and can involve children of any age, race, gender or nationality.

 Child labor trafficking can take many forms, the most common being debt bondage and forced labor.
 Debt bondage or bonded labor happens when a child or youth incurs a debt - real or fabricated - that he or she is never able to pay off.
 Forced labor/ involuntary servitude occurs when an employer or individual obtains labor or services through force, threats of force, abuse of the legal process, fraud and/or blackmail.